 Operation School Bell has its own delightful ‘school house’ at 1525 North Sierra Nevada, where a bright room decorated with clever drawings awaits underprivileged children.
 They are given 6 pairs of underwear and socks, 2 polo shirts, cargo pants, a jacket, a sweatshirt, a hygiene kit, a $15 shoe card to be redeemed at Payless Shoes, and a book and/or a toy.
 School counselors come to our Operation school Bell and help our member-volunteers fill up bags with these wonderful supplies for the elementary school children.We have clothed approximately 30,000 ‘School Bell Children” since 1989.
 Go to “More about Operation School Bell” for more information.

-Comfort Kits are backpacks filled with lots of age- and gender-appropriate comfort, educational, and hygiene items for (a) children who are in foster care and (b) adults or children who have been traumatized by a violent assault.
-One of our long-standing partners, the San Joaquin County Child Abuse Prevention Council, distributes the foster children’s kits for us, and another partner, the Women’s Center-Youth and Family Services, delivers kits to assault survivors.
-Thanks to a grant from BeautiCare’s Foundation, each of the Comfort Kits for foster children will have a $25 gift card so each child can buy something special; what a gift to bolster pride!
+Comfort Kits are backpacks filled with lots of age-and gender-appropriate comfort, educational, and hygiene items for (a) children who are in foster care and (b) adults or children who have been traumatized by a violent assault.
+One of our long-standing partners, the CASA Association (Court Appointed Special Advocates), distributes the foster children’s kits for us.
+Another partner, the Women’s Center-Youth and Family Services, delivers the kits to assault survivors.
+Our members contribute over 300 such Comfort Kits each year.
+Shown in this picture are some of our ladies on their way to deliver backpacks.

 Book Buddies are our member volunteers who visit Stockton’s Lottie Grunsky School each week to help second graders who are struggling with their reading skills.
 Our adult Book Buddies spend 30 minutes with each student, listening to him read aloud and practice the school’s phonics program.
 The principal has credited our program with helping the students raise their reading scores.
 Go to “More about Book Buddies” for more information.